lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Over tens of millions of years the smallest digit of the four-toed foot of *Hyracotherium* becomes drastically reduced leaving its descendants with three toes, and the two lateral toes recede further leaving one big toe with a hoof at the end.

 While *Eohippus* and *Hyracotherium* had four-toed feet, they could still run on dry grasslands.
 Horses evolved to become specialised for high bursts of speed and being able to trot or canter for long periods of time in this environment.
 The evolutionary cost however is that horses are less agile - but life on grasslands doesn't require much agility since there aren't many obstacles to manoeuvre around to escape predators.

-Modern horses have gone through extensive artificial selection, with pre-domestication horses being slightly smaller.
-Wild horses are endangered today.
-Artificial selection has a tendency to evolve animals into extremes that would not be good strategies in nature, due to the difference in selection objectives.

 Sources: [here](https://www.floridamuseum.ufl.edu/fossil-horses/amazing-feets/) and [here](https://www.floridamuseum.ufl.edu/fossil-horses/gallery/) (Florida Museum), and [here](https://en.wikipedia.org/wiki/Limbs_of_the_horse) (limbs of the horse)